Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Sgraffito

-In this method, you first underglaze the clay, then using carving tools, you carefully carve designs into the clay.
-As you carve, you remove some of the underglaze, revealing the natural color of the clay underneath.
+In this method, you first underglaze the clay, then, using carving tools, carefully carve designs into it.
+As you carve, you remove some of the underglaze, revealing the clay’s natural color beneath.

 Sgraffito is done when the clay is leather-hard.
-This creates a cool contrast in colors and makes unique patterns.
+This creates a cool color contrast and creates unique patterns.
 Remember, you can only do this when the clay is at the right Leather-Hard Stage.

 Mishima or Inlay

-Mishima, also known as Inlay, is a method that is done similarly to sgraffito, but with the carving done first, then the underglaze is applied.
-The carving has to be done at the leather hard stage, but the underglazing can be applied at the leather hard, bone dry, and even bisque stage of clay.
+Mishima, also known as Inlay, is a method similar to sgraffito, but the carving is done first, then the underglaze is applied.
+The carving has to be done at the leather-hard stage, but the underglazing can be applied at the leather-hard, bone-dry, and even bisque stages of clay.

 Wax Resist